oliversims/Dynamic-Web-App-Deployment-on-AWS-with-Docker-ECR-and-ECS/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is for educational and demonstration purposes.